-Handover and overload balancing can only be provided by synchronised base stations.
+One DECT manager manages at least one cluster.
 In some cases, not all base stations connected to one DECT manager can be synchronised for location specific reasons.
-To organize synchronisation just within a subset of base stations connected to one DECT manager, you can form clusters, within a DECT manager.
+To organize synchronisation just within a subset of base stations connected to one DECT manager, a DECT manager can form multiple clusters (\rightarrow p.
+49).